Can Large Language Models Address Open-Target Stance Detection?

 \section{Abstract}

 Stance detection (SD) identifies a text's position towards a target, typically labeled as \textit{favor}, \textit{against}, or \textit{none}.
 We introduce Open-Target Stance Detection (OTSD), the most realistic task where targets are neither seen during training nor provided as input.
-We evaluate Large Language Models (LLMs) GPT-4o, GPT-3.5, Llama-3, and Mistral, comparing their performance to the only existing work, Target-Stance Extraction (TSE), which benefits from predefined targets.
+We evaluate Large Language Models (LLMs) from GPT, Gemini, Llama, and Mistral families, comparing their performance to the only existing work, Target-Stance Extraction (TSE), which benefits from predefined targets.
 Unlike TSE, OTSD removes the dependency of a predefined list, making target generation and evaluation more challenging.
 We also provide a metric for evaluating target quality that correlates well with human judgment.
-Our experiments reveal that LLMs outperform TSE in target generation when the real target is explicitly and not explicitly mentioned in the text.
-Likewise, for stance detection, LLMs excel in explicit cases with comparable performance in non-explicit in general.\footnote{Dataset and code are available here: \url{anonymous.4open.science/r/opentarget-5521}}
+Our experiments reveal that LLMs outperform TSE in target generation, both when the real target is explicitly and not explicitly mentioned in the text.
+Similarly, LLMs overall surpass TSE in stance detection for both explicit and non-explicit cases.
+However, LLMs struggle in both target generation and stance detection when the target is not explicit.\footnote{Dataset and code are available here: \url{https://github.com/AbuUbaida/opentarget}.}